 It’s perfectly legal and in fact, kind of the thing to do around here: getting high… South Pacific style!

-With significant ceremonial importance in Fiji and Samoa, kava drinking in Vanuatu is more of a casual night time activity, mostly reserved for men.
-All you have to do is walk around town and look for a colorful neon light which marks the spot.
+With significant ceremonial importance in Fiji and Samoa, kava drinking in Vanuatu is more of a casual nighttime activity, mostly reserved for men.
+All you have to do is walk around town and look for a colorful neon light that marks the spot.
 Step inside, down a few shells and proceed to the ‘Kava garden’ to relax with the local patrons.
-Don’t be alarmed by the constant sounds of spitting and throat cleaning.
+Don’t be alarmed by the constant sounds of spitting and throat clearing.
 This is perfectly normal, even if it might be a bit disgusting.
 Kava makes your tongue go numb and your mouth dry – so these oral actions apparently help with that…

-This accompanying map lists two kava bars that I liked.
+This accompanying map lists two kava bars that I liked (hopefully they are still there by the time you visit).
 The one listed as ‘local’s kava bar’ is just as it sounds – totally not geared for tourists, which is absolutely cool!
 The second one is known locally as ‘Shefa kava bar’, perfectly situated on a hill overlooking the harbor.
 It’s more ‘trendy’ and absolutely perfect for watching the sunset.
-Just get here before 8pm when the kava usually runs out.
+Just get here before 8 pm when the kava usually runs out.

 A few rules of thumb when it comes to kava: the less water % in the mix – the stronger the kava, the emptier your stomach is – the quicker you’ll feel the ‘high’, you can ask for a ‘half’ or even ‘quarter’ shells and finally – the ‘high’ can best be described as a feeling where everything seems to move at a slower pace, so really nothing to fear.
 You’ll be sleeping like a baby!